jamesmh/PersonalBlog/source/_posts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 For example, each module might be a .NET project/assembly.
 These assemblies would be combined at run-time and hosted within one main process.

+Each module would own everything from UI components, back-end business/domain logic to persistence.

 Compared to microservices, the benefits of modular monoliths include:

 - In-memory communication between contexts are more performant and reliable than doing it on the network